syarramsetty-skyhook/Skyhook/README.md

 ### get_location(callback)

 The *get_location* method takes one required parameter: a callback function.
-The method runs a wifi scan on the device, then sends the results to TrueFix.
-TrueFix then returns the location and passes the results to the callback.
+This method runs a wifi scan on the device, then sends the results to TrueFix.
+TrueFix returns the device's location and passes the results to the callback.

 The callback takes two required parameters: err, and result.
 If no errors were encountered, err will be null and the result will contain a table with keys *latitude*, *longitude* and *accuracy*.
 If an error occured during the request, err will contain the error information and result will be null or the raw response from TrueFix.